-4. Guidance for Developing an Integrated Accident Management Program
+4. Guidance for Developing Integrated Accident Management

-To satisfy the requirements specified in section 3 pertinent to development of an IAMP, the licensee should consider the following guidance.
+To satisfy the requirements specified in section 3 pertinent to the development of integrated accident management, the licensee or applicant should consider the guidance below.
+Facilities may establish accident management in a manner different from that outlined in this guidance.